mpollicito/express-note-taker/README.md

 # express-note-taker
-App made possible by Express to allow you to take notes!
+This app was made possible by using Express js to allow you to take notes!

+## Description